 - 19.1.1 Before the toss, the umpires shall determine the boundary of the field of play, which shall be fixed for the duration of the match.
-See clause 2.3.4 (Consultation with Home Board). - 19.1.2 The boundary shall be determined such that no part of any sight-screen, will, at any stage of the match, be within the field of play. - 19.1.3 The aim shall be to maximize the size of the playing area at each venue.
-With respect to the size of the boundaries, no boundary shall be longer than 90 yards (82.29 meters), and no boundary should be shorter than 65 yards (59.43 metres) from the centre of the pitch to be used. - 19.1.4 At all times, there must be 3 yards (2.74 meters) from the boundary rope to the first solid object (advertising boards/LEDs, photographers, cameramen, dug outs, covers, perimeter fence) for the player's safety run off.
+See clause 2.3.2 (Consultation with Home Board). - 19.1.2 The boundary shall be determined such that no part of any sight-screen, will, at any stage of the match, be within the field of play.

+- 19.1.3 The aim shall be to maximize the size of the playing area at each venue.
+With respect to the size of the boundaries, no boundary shall be longer than 90 yards (82.29 meters), and no boundary should be shorter than 65 yards (59.43 metres) from the centre of the pitch to be used. - 19.1.4 Any ground which has previously been approved to host international cricket which is unable to conform to the minimum boundary dimension shall be exempt.
-19.1.5 If the boundary is positioned less than 90 yards (82.29 meters) from the centre of the pitch, the boundary rope cannot be set at a distance of more than 10 yards (9.14 meters) from the perimeter fence.
-The 10 yards shall be inclusive of the 3 yards

-(2.74 meters) provided for the player's safety run off.

-19.1.6 Any ground which has previously been approved to host international cricket which is unable to conform to the minimum boundary dimension shall be exempt.
 In such cases the boundary shall be positioned so as to maximize the size of the playing area.